 Noise

 A hydraulic lifter in a vehicle begins to make noise if it is not properly lubricated.
-When the oil pump is in good condition and the oil is properly circulated, these tend to be silent.
-The lifters are extremely expensive to replace, which is why it’s important that engines never lack oil.
+When the oil pump is in good condition and the oil circulates properly, these lifters tend to be silent.
+The lifters are costly to replace, which is why it’s important that engines never lack oil.